 Social media marketing is more important than ever.
 With companies using multiple social media platforms, it’s hard to manage all of the incoming content requests.
 In order to keep your social media manager and team organized, take a look at these 9 social media management tips.

 Managing social media is becoming more and more difficult.
 When you’re posting to Facebook, Instagram, Snapchat, LinkedIn, Twitter, and Pinterest it’s hard to keep track of all your social media content.
 As you can imagine, then, being a social media manager requires a lot of organizational skills.

-Social media managers consistently create content across social media accounts, stay up-to-date on trends, keep up with social media requests from different departments, and respond to any messages, mentions, or comments that come through.
+Social media managers consistently create content across multiple social media accounts, stay up-to-date on trends, keep up with social media requests from different departments, and respond to any messages, mentions, or comments that come through.
 That’s a lot of work to keep track of on a day-to-day basis.

 The key to social media management is staying organized.
-If you can’t stay organized, then you can’t keep up with all of the content, tasks, trends, goals, and messages.
-Here are some social media management and organization tips that will help you keep up with your social media duties.
+If you can’t stay organized, then you won't be able to stay on-top of the content, tasks, trends, goals, and messages you're responsible for.
+Here are some social media management tips to help you keep up with your social media duties.

 In the age of social media, it is absolutely crucial that your company develops a strong social media strategy.
 Your social media manager and team should outline specific goals and objectives for your company on social media.
 Then, develop a plan outlining the steps you’ll have to take to achieve your goals and objectives.